kaizen-ai/kaizenflow/documentation/general/zenhub.md

     - No need to for a period at the end of the title
   - Add issue to a sub-epic (or a Master Epic, if it doesn't belong to any sub-epics)
+  - Add issue to the pipeline it should belong to based on its priority
+    - if an issue is of high (immediate) priority, add it to Ready to go (P0) pipeline
+    - if an issue is of medium priority, add it to the Backlog (P1) pipeline
+    - if an issue is of low priority, add it to the Icebox (P2) pipeline
+    - if you are not sure about the priority of an issue, leave it in New Issues pipeline
+      - Paul & GP are to sort out the New Issues pipeline by priorities
 - When working on an issue
   - Make sure the issue is assigned to you / you and other people who are working on it
+    - All issues in Ready to go (P0) and forward (all Pipelines to the right) should be assigned
+    - Assign Issue to the one who actually does the work
+    - Avoid adding / removing people to the bug just to do some part of the job
+      - If you want someone to have a look at the issue and comment on it without actually working on it, just tag them in a comment
+        - @OlgaVakhonina can you please ...
+    - If you don't know whom to assign the issue to, assign it to yourself
+    - If you don't know what to do, assign it to GP + Paul for rerouting
   - Make sure the issue is properly estimated
     - If the difficulty of the issue changes while you are working on it, update its estimate